oss-aspen/8Knot/GOVERNANCE.md

 ## Voting

-While most business in CollectOSS is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
+While most business in 8Knot is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
-A vote can be taken on the project's public Slack channel (#wg-collectoss-8knot in the [CHAOSS Slack](https://chaoss.community/kb-getting-started/)) or the private Maintainer Slack channel for security or conduct matters.
+A vote can be taken on the project's public Slack channel (#wg-8Knot-8knot in the [CHAOSS Slack](https://chaoss.community/kb-getting-started/)) or the private Maintainer Slack channel for security or conduct matters.
 Votes may also be taken at the biweely developer meeting.
 Any Maintainer may demand a vote be taken.